Job insecurities mar Spain's labour rebound

 The government says 600,000 jobs will be created this year, the biggest annual employment jump since 2005.
 Figures due to be released on Thursday are expected to show unemployment fell sharply in the second quarter of 2015.
 And Spanish national economic output should rise by more than three percent this year, more than in most other European countries.

 Yet this is not translating into better living standards for many Spaniards, partly because of their precarious employment conditions.
-According to official data, temporary workers made an average of 15,433 euros (10,760 pounds) in 2013, 36 percent less than permanent employees.
+According to official data, temporary workers made an average of 15,433 euros ($16,826) in 2013, 36 percent less than permanent employees.

 As a result, many voters are turning from Rajoy's Popular Party to new parties such as the leftist Podemos and centrist Ciudadanos, which have already done well in local elections.